ManavSharma23/ManavSharma23/README.md

 ## 🚀 About Me

-- 🔭 Currently working on AI / ML and backend projects
+- 🔭 Currently working on AI / ML ,backend And Data Science Projects
 - 🌱 Learning Machine Learning, Deep Learning, AI, and Full-Stack Development
 - 🤝 Looking to collaborate on AI, Web, and Software projects
 - 💬 Ask me about Python, Java, ML, Git, Data Structures